janardhanpshetty/nlp-tools/README.md

 ## Objectives

 1. One stop shop for various word embeddings for custom corpus
-2. Combine word2vec, glove and neural word embeddings
+2. Combine word2vec, glove and neural word embeddings under one class